First funerals set for missing jet's passengers; Malaysia says 'face reality'

 Using groundbreaking analysis of satellite data, experts have narrowed down the search area where the plane is presumed to have crashed to a large arc of the Indian Ocean some 1,600 km (1,000 miles) northwest of the west Australian city of Perth.

-But after weeks of scouring millions of square kilometres without finding any sign of debris, Australian authorities have called off the air and surface search.
+But after weeks of scouring millions of square kilometers without finding any sign of debris, Australian authorities have called off the air and surface search.

-Australia and Malaysia now plan to contract commercial companies to undertake a sonar search of 60,000 sq km (24,000 sq mile) of seabed that could take eight months or more at a cost of about A$60 million (33 million pounds).
+Australia and Malaysia now plan to contract commercial companies to undertake a sonar search of 60,000 sq km (24,000 sq mile) of seabed that could take eight months or more at a cost of about A$60 million ($55.6 million).

 (Additional reporting by Yantoultra Ngui and Al-Zaquan Amer Hamzah in KUALA LUMPUR and Ben Blanchard in Beijing; Writing by Siva Govindasamy; Editing by Michael Perry and Ron Popeski)